wearhacks/wearhacksline/README.md

 wearhacksline
 ========

-1) Chat on slack with your team via SMS

-2) Send SMS to a team member from any Slack channel
+1) Send SMS to specific channel via Twilio.
+The purpose was of this project was to allow the hackathon attendees to notify the organizing team of anything that was making them feel uncomfortable.

+2) Reply back to number from which the notifiication was received.

 ## Usage

-1) To chat on Slack via SMS, first word in text message must be the destination channel of your Slack team
+1) To notify the organizing team on Slack via SMS, just send a message to the Twilio number provided

-    #general Hello team!!!

-2) To send an SMS to a team member from a slack channel, make sure the team member's phone number is available in the their profile.
-Then one can send text like below:
+2) To reply back to the notifier:

-    /sms <slack_username_of_team_member> <message body>
+    /sms <number_to_text> <message body>

 ## Installation